-Transport for London (2014) London Cycling Design Standards (https://tfl.gov.uk/corporate/publications-and-reports/streetstoolkit#on-this-page-2)
+20 Transport for London (2014) London Cycling Design Standards (https://tfl.gov.uk/corporate/publications-and-reports/streetstoolkit#on-this-page-2)

-- a Walkways Agreement under section 35 of the Highways Act 1980 if the public highway is stopped up through the development. - E. Development that provides public access across previously inaccessible private land will be encouraged where it enhances the connectivity and capacity of the Knightsbridge Neighbourhood Area's pedestrian network.
-New routes should be designed so that they are adequately lit, signage is not necessary and it is clear to the public that access is permitted. - F. Development which provides appropriate additional pedestrian infrastructure, such as pedestrian countdown traffic signals or enhances existing pedestrian infrastructure in a way that complies with national guidance on inclusive mobility or exceeds it, is encouraged. - G. Any development proposal which enhances the safety or provision of Advanced Stop Lines24 for cyclists on Brompton Road or other Main Roads is encouraged.
+- D. Development proposals that result in the net loss of all or part of any existing pedestrian route will be resisted in principle.
+Where development provides new pedestrian routes to compensate for any loss, it must be of an equivalent standard and have regard to: - a. the extent to which the footpath/pavement space provides for current and reasonably foreseeable future demand, especially during peak periods; - b. the need to provide the shortest practicable routes between relevant points; and - c. the need to protect pedestrian rights through the making of a Walkways Agreement under section 35 of the Highways Act 1980 if the public highway is stopped up through the development. - E. Development that provides public access across previously inaccessible private land will be encouraged where it enhances the connectivity and capacity of the Knightsbridge Neighbourhood Area's pedestrian network.
+New routes should be designed so that they are adequately lit, signage is not necessary and it is clear to the public that access is permitted. - F. Development which provides appropriate additional pedestrian infrastructure or enhances existing pedestrian infrastructure in a way that complies with national guidance on inclusive mobility or exceeds it, is encouraged.